-We are sometimes asked by a client if they should set up a subsidiary for some part of there operations.
-A subsidiary is usually necessary in 2 situations: First, the nonprofit is undertaking an activity where it seeks to reduce liability.
-Second, it wants to avoid the tax consequences of an activity, such as when it is undertaking an activity that is unrelated to its mission, or engaging in lobbying.
+We are sometimes asked by a client if they should set up a subsidiary for some part of their operations.
+A subsidiary is usually necessary for 2 situations: First, the nonprofit is undertaking an activity where it seeks to reduce liability.
+Second, it wants to avoid the tax consequences of an activity, such as when it is undertaking an activity that is unrelated to its mission or engaging in lobbying.
 The subsidiary can be either taxable or nontaxable, depending on the activity or goals of the nonprofit organization.

 Subsidiaries are usually formed as C corporations if the goal is to avoid tax on unrelated business income.
 There would be no tax on income going from the sub to the parent.
 However, avoid a subchapter S corporation because income from the Sub S corporation will cause the nonprofit to pay unrelated business income tax.
 There may be times when a limited liability company may be appropriate, but exercise caution because the income is automatically attributed to the parent.

-The subsidiary can be “owned” by the nonprofit by one of several ways:
+The subsidiary can be “owned” by the nonprofit in one of several ways: